dkallen78/Mathemagicus-Version-3.0/README.md

 Included as of now (2019/07/29) are the .html, .js, .css, and assett files.
 I'm going to upload a .rar later.

-### Up next: the overworld logic.
+### Up next: the combat logic.

-Now that I have a simple menu in place for a player to choose their level I need to put one more thing into place for the player to choose how much time they have to answer a question.
-I'm also going to go through the style sheet and try to condense that as well.
-I've learned a bit more about classes that will help me consense things.

-I'm torn on whether or not to implement a "responsive design" at this point.
-I like the idea of it, in principle, but I don't like forcing the player into one a one-size-fits-all play area.
-We'll see...
+All the code I have in front of me is ugly so I think things are going to slow down a bit from here.
+Next up is getting basic answer checking functionality followed by special problem types.

+## 2019.08.06

+### Update

+I'm starting to put in the code for the combat.
+This was one of the first things I made in v2.0 so it's the ugliest.
+It's also the part I added to the most after the fact so it works but it isn't elegant or pretty.
+I'm working to fix that while changing how the game works.

+As of now I've got the bits that make the combat screen, the function to check key presses, randomly determine problem type, get problem terms (no sequence or arithmetic yet), and display a problem.
+And I've got a class for making monsters.
+I also made the timer function into a class.
+I don't know why, it just seemed like a good idea at the time.

 ## 2019.08.02